Our Journey With Student 1:1 Devices In District 117

 Check out this new video from Google for Education.
 This is how we learn!

-Check a recent parent communication!
+Check out our recent parent communication!

 This was presented at a joint Booster Club meeting on May 2, 2018 held at the Lakes Community High School Learning Center.